 It’s the real thing.
 Real soap made from real ingredients, with no harmful stuff.

 It’s moisturizing.
 Some of the ingredients typically found in commercial (detergent) bars are drying, irritating and itchy to the skin.

 It’s gentle.
 Commercial detergent bars are harsh and strip the skin of its acid mantle and disrupt the function of the barrier.
 Handmade soap gently cleanses the skin and doesn’t strip the skin.

 It’s nourishing.
 Plant oils are rich in antioxidants, vitamins and nutrients that are essential for healthy skin.
 Essential oils also nourish the soul, providing a gentle aromatherapy treatment during use.

 There is a lot more I can say, but hopefully I’ve convinced you enough to be curious.
 As a soap maker I am thrilled to talk to anyone about the benefits of handmade soap, so if you have questions just hit me up.
 I stand behind my product and offer a 30-day guarantee if you’re not satisfied.
-You can also try some samples and I’ll pay the shipping.
 Do your skin a favor and treat it to the simple luxury of handmade soap.